ebuchman/blog/content/posts/uoa-liquidity.md

-These calls to balance the payments graph harken back to the trade fairs, which were able to clear huge volumes of trade without the need for almost any external liquidity - the graph was balanced.
+These calls to balance the payments graph harken back to the trade fairs, which were able to clear huge volumes of trade without the need for almost any liquidity - the graph was balanced.
 How it came to be unbalanced, and how the financial system transitioned from a principle of clearing (that is, liquidity saving) to one of liquidity (that is, liquidity provisioning), is a deep historical question that may lie at the heart of the